 The western world is forced by their elites to follow a direction that is based on hudge unequality, exploitation, suppression, foreign interference, agression and wars.

-The greedy elite that can’t manage to share any of their wealth to the people and instead is always looking for obtaining more profit, has managed to control states, secret services, mass media, and many public institutions, use their dominant position to manufacture consent and suppress all dissent.
+The greedy elite that can’t manage to share any of their wealth to the people and instead is always looking for obtaining more profit, and has managed to control states, secret services, mass media, and many ngo’s and public institutions, use their dominant position to manufacture consent and suppress all dissent.

 A Propaganda Model